JulianElda/meter/README.md

 # Installation

-Make sure you have `yarn` installed, then `yarn install`.
+Make sure you have `pnpm` installed, then `pnpm install`.

 # Development

-Run the app locally with `yarn start`.
+Run the app locally with `pnpm start`.

-Run `yarn test` to run unit tests.
+Run `pnpm test` to run unit tests.

 # Building

-Run `yarn build` to compile the app for production.
+Run `pnpm build` to compile the app for production.

 # Deployment

-Run `yarn deploy` to deploy from `build` directory to gitlab pages.
+Run `pnpm deploy` to deploy from `build` directory to gitlab pages.